Career Definition for a Bank Examiner

 Career and Economic Outlook

 According to the U.S. Bureau of Labor Statistics (BLS), financial examiners are expected to see a 10% increase in jobs from 2016-2026, largely due to the need for workers to implement new financial regulations.
 Job prospects in the finance and insurance industry are expected to be better than in federal government agencies.
 The BLS also reports the median annual salary for financial examiners to be $80,180, as of May 2018.

 Careers that are similar to a bank examiner include:

 A financial analyst reviews a company's investment goals and portfolio along with market trends and forecasts to recommend various investment decisions.
-Financial analysts may find work in financial and insurance industries.
+Financial analysts may find work in the financial and insurance industries.
 Entry-level jobs can be attained with a bachelor's degree in a field such as finance, accounting, economics, or math.
 A relevant master's degree may be required for advancement.
 Industry licensing is usually required through the Financial Industry Regulatory Authority and is often employer-sponsored; requirements can vary.
 Voluntary professional certification is also available.
-The BLS predicts that jobs in this field will increase 12% from 2014-2024; financial analysts earned median pay of $80,310 in 2015.
+The BLS predicts that jobs in this field will increase 11% from 2016-2026; financial analysts earned median pay of $85,660 in 2018.